paralect/setty/README.md

 Overview
 ---------------------
-Setty was designed to help manage project key/value settings. .NET config files differ for different deployment configurations.
-There should be a way to manage config files for different deployment configurations.
-Setty chose centralized approach by generating *.config files based on some template language.
+Setty was designed to make managing project key/value settings easier. .NET config files may vary for different deployment configurations.
+Setty provides a way to manage config files for different deployment configurations.
+It uses centralised approach by generating *.config files based on some template language.
 Currently there is support for razor and xslt transform engines.

 Setty with razor syntax require .net 4.0+. .net 2.0 version currently support only xslt transformation engine and has to be installed manually.
 See documentation below for details